Butternut Sage Risotto

 Using a medium size saucepan, heat oil over medium high heat.

 When oil is hot, fry sage leaves 45 seconds per side.
 Remove and let drain on paper towels.

-Add bacon to oil and cook 6 to 7 minutes.
-When golden and crispy, remove bacon and let drain on paper towels.
+Add pancetta or bacon to oil and cook 6 to 7 minutes.
+When golden and crispy, remove and drain on paper towels.